neumj/cortez/docs/Ensenada_Grande_20230618.md

 Swining on the hook again, wind waves lapping our hull in 4 fathoms, stars above, and ink blackness surrounding.
 I (Michael) am sitting the second-shift achor-watch as a 20 knot, gusty, wind buffets our boat, swinging us on a 90 degree arch.
 We've come to the Sea of Cortez and this is our first night out of La Paz.
 This has been one helluva Father's Day.
 Thankful for all the monements that have brought me here.

 Our transit from the US to La Paz, Mexico, can be characterized by an easy 7 minute walk from the United States of America to the United Mexican States.
 It is a short distance across an invisible boundary, but the change is real.
-Observing the people in the airport, and the passengars on the flight, I was struck by the differnces of morphology, clothing, tone, and demeanor of the populous when compared to the citizens on the US side of the border.
+Observing the people in the airport, and the passengers on the flight, I was struck by the differnces of morphology, clothing, tone, and demeanor of the populous when compared to the citizens on the US side of the border.
 In this hyper-connected world where nearly all things flow freely, how can there be such a distinct differnce of demographics in such little distance?
 It seems the natural diffusion of culture, genes, and ethos should create a more homogeneous distrubution.
 This dicontinuitiy becomes even more of a paradox when we purchase a carton of blue-berries in La Paz, Mexico, that are the same as the ones we purchase in Mission Viejo, California.
 How can commodites be _identical_ over a vast distance, while people and culture have a marked discontinutiy over a mostly permeable and permissive border?
 It seems human existence and condition should be more homogenous, more evenly distributed, over space and time.

 Winds continue to build.
 I had read about Coromuels in pilot guides.
 Steinbeck dedicates some words to them.
 I didn't expect "evening" to translate to 21:30, and didn't expect to contend with them on night one out of port.
 Poor choice of anchorage given the description for Ensenada Grande: "With the anchorage open to the southwest, little protection is available during periods of night time coromuel winds."
 Swinging in darkness.